Understanding Degenerative Disk Disease: Causes, Symptoms, and Treatment Options

 • Weakness in your leg muscles

-The pain may range from mild to severe and can travel to other parts of your body if the damaged disk pinches or compresses the nerves in your spine.
+The pain may range from mild to severe and can radiate to other parts of your body if the damaged disk pinches or compresses the nerves in your spine.
+This radiating pain is an important symptom that can help distinguish degenerative disk disease from other back conditions.

 Diagnosing Degenerative Disk Disease